c-blake/nio/FAQ.md

     The input side is simpler since there is no base-10/16/.. variation.

-    One of the draws of the so-called Unix Philosophy is a simple consistent newline delimited row format, but text is particularly inefficient for numbers.
-One way to view NIO is the simplest possible generalization of this to binary formats.
-Simplest means no headers.
+    One of the draws of the so-called Unix Philosophy is a simple consistent newline-delimited row format, but text is particularly inefficient for numbers (possibly << 1 GB/s vs >> 100 GB/s).
+One way to view NIO is the simplest possible generalization of this "simple, consistent format" to binary numeric formats.
+To me, simplest implies no headers, but this is admittedly somewhat subjective.

     When used for shell pipelines prototyped interactively a terse syntax that does not require shell quoting is helpful.
 The utility of such pipelines